nais/doc/addons/kafka.md

-One or more of the following keys can also be supplied if the default values are not sufficient
+One or more of the following keys can also be supplied if the default values below are not sufficient:

 | Key | Importance | Comment | Example Value | Default value |
 |---|---|---|---|---|